LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 -----------

-The Bubble Sort algorithm works by repeatedly scanning through the array exchanging elements that are out of order.
+The Bubble Sort algorithm works by repeatedly scanning through the array exchanging adjacent elements that are out of order.
 Watching this work with a strategically-placed ``Console.WriteLine()`` in the outer loop, you will see that the sorted array grows right to left.
 Each sweep picks up the largest remaining element and moves to the right as